 Other recent international engagements include Lechmere in Britten's Owen Wingrave at the Theatre du Capitole de Toulouse, France, Boris in Katya Kabanova in Santiago de Chile and Konrad in Marschner's Hans Heiling at Theater Regensburg and at Staatstheater Mainz as Steuemann & Le Chevalier in Dialogues of the Carmelites.
 A concert version of Strauss' Salome with the Philharmonie National de Lyon saw him give his debut as the First Jew and Second Nazerene.
 Plus operetta concerts around the Bodensee and the Zürich Tonhalle with the Konstanz Philharmonie.

-This current season (16/17) is a season of returning.
-He returns to Staatstheater Mainz for revivals of Holländer and Carmelites and will sing Capito in Hindemith's Mathis der Mahler and Lysander in Britten's Midsummer Night's Dream.
-He went back to London to perform his own music in a recital with David Gowland for the Jette Parker Young Artist Programme at the Royal Opera House, and he returned to the USA in November to sing there for the first time since 2010.
-He made his debut in the title role of Elgar's beloved oratorio The Dream of Gerontius with the Jacksonville Symphony Orchestra and gave masterclasses at his almamater University of Wisconsin-Madison, in singing technique, stage fright and composition.
-At Theater Regensburg this season he sang Direktor in the world premiere of FREAX by Moriz Eggert plus Gerontius in the Audimax Theater and will debut the role of Erik in an open air concert on the Donau of Fliegender Holländer.
-He will make his debut at the Concertebow in Amsterdam singing the role of Der Priester in Jörg Wigman's Babylon in June.
+Last season in Mainz for revivals as Steuermann in Fliegende Holländer, Chevalier in Carmelites, Capito in Hindemith's Mathis der Mahler and Lysander in Britten's Midsummer Night's Dream.
+He went back to London to perform his own music in a recital with David Gowland for the Jette Parker Young Artist Programme at the Royal Opera House, and he returned to the USA to debut the title role of Elgar's beloved oratorio The Dream of Gerontius with the Jacksonville Symphony Orchestra.
+At Theater Regensburg he sang Direktor in the world premiere of FREAX by Moriz Eggert plus Gerontius in the Audimax Theater and Erik in an open air concert on the Donau of Fliegender Holländer.
+He made his Concertebow debut in the role of Der Priester in Jörg Wigman's Babylon.